 While there is evidence that altruism is linked to brain functioning and greater compassion, there are ways for individuals who don’t innately possess the quality to adapt more selfless behavior.
 Just follow these three simple steps:

-1. Spread the love.
 As we previously touched on, altruism is characterized by helping others.
 So start by simply spreading the love.
-Be positive, be kind, and be helpful—it goes an awful long way.
+Be positive, be kind, and be helpful — it goes a long way.

-2. Serve your community.
 Do you know what’s going on in your community?
 If you don’t, find out and then get involved.
-Make cookies for the bake sale, volunteer at the animal shelter, help raise money to fix up the school.
-It’s simple—figure out where your efforts are needed and then lend them.
+Volunteer at the animal shelter, help raise money for the local high school.
+It’s simple — figure out where your efforts are needed and then lend them.